AdrianoR85/SQL-Data-Warehouse-Project/README.md

 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---
+#### ⚙️Technologies
+- **SQL Server 2022**: A relational database management system developed by Microsoft.
+- **SSMS v20.2**: SQL Server Management Studio, an integrated environment for managing SQL infrastructure
+- **Nation**: A cloud-based productivity and collaboration tool that allows users to create notes, tasks, wikis, and databases.
+---

 ### BI: Analytics & Reporting (Data Analytics)